- Here’s our quick pro tip for picking thickness planers

 - The three-blade design ensures more efficient performance and longer life.

-- Has an efficient chip ejection system.
+- Comes with an efficient chip ejection system.

-- Has a powerful 15-amp motor that spins the cutter-head at 10,000 RPM.
+- The powerful 15-amp motor spins the cutter head at 10,000 RPM.

-- Has an automatic carriage lock that reduces snipe.
+- The automatic carriage lock reduces snipe.

 - The blower motor and cutter head produce quite a bit of static.